- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 - How to Eat Low Sodium at KFC - November 14, 2023

 - The Best Low-Sodium Popeyes’ Meals – For Your Diet - November 13, 2023

 Coffee is one of the most consumed substances in the world – and contrary to what some people will have you believe, it’s not generally bad for your health – in fact, it’s pretty good.
-But, if you’re getting bloating after drinking coffee, you might be wondering does coffee cause gas or is something else going on?
+But, if you’re getting bloated after drinking coffee, you might be wondering does coffee cause gas or is something else going on.
 And we’re here to explain…

 Why Does Coffee Cause Gas

 Okay, let’s start with the good news if you’re a massive coffee fan – in most people who get gassy after drinking coffee, it’s not the coffee itself that’s causing your problem.

 In fact, coffee is more likely to cure gas than cause it as, within as little as four minutes of drinking a cup of coffee, the caffeine within it actually stimulates your digestive system to start moving – and the more regular your bowel movements, the less likely you are to suffer bloating.